zhouxf53/tf_cplusplus_GPU/README.md

 cd build
 ```
 ### 1.4 Setup CMake
-Continue executing the following code in *vs command prompt*, be aware that the location of the swig, python environment, CUDA, and vs installation location may vary on your station, **please change those locations**:
+Continue executing the following code in *vs command prompt*, be aware that the location of the swig, python environment, CUDA, and vs installation location may vary on your station, **please change those locations**, for TF 1.5.0, do:
 ```
 cmake .. -A x64 ^
 -DCMAKE_BUILD_TYPE=Release ^